Set in a surrealistic society, a scientist kidnaps children to steal the dreams he craves to have and to prolong his life.

 Explore amazing inventions

-Longitude Punk'd is part of Royal Museums Greenwich's Longitude Season, celebrating the tercentenary of the Longitude Act with exhibitions, special events and planetarium shows.
+Longitude Punk'd is part of Royal Museums Greenwich's Longitude Season, celebrating the 300th anniversary of the Longitude Act with exhibitions, special events and planetarium shows.

 Longitude Punk’d is supported by the Arts and Humanities Research Council.